dgonzalb/BambooPaymentDoc/content/en/Payouts/Overview/Payout-Concepts.md

 _Payout_ refers to disbursing funds to a third party using funds settled in your account.

 ## Payout fee
 The _Payout fee_ refers to the processing cost of the Payout.
-This cost can be assumed by you (as a Payer) or taken by the Payee by setting a variable in the request.
+This cost can be assumed by you (as a Payer) or taken by the Payee.

 ## Sanction screening
 _Sanction screening_ lets us know if the merchant is making payouts to legally sanctioned persons.
 This process is essential as an Anti-Money Laundering (AML) and Payout limits control.